CCRI-Cyberknights/stemday_2025/challenges/04_Vigenere/README.md

 📂 Files in this folder:
 - `cipher.txt` – The encrypted message.
-- `break_vigenere.sh` – A helper script that guides you through decoding.

 🚨 **Note:** Not every decoded result will be valid.
 Only one flag fits the official format: **CCRI-AAAA-1111**.